 Their ears are nicely in proportion with a dog's head and set just above their eye level being pendant and which dogs carry close to their cheeks without a fold in them.
 Their ears are nicely feathered with black tips which become more noticeable as dogs get older.

-When it comes to their coat, the Kooikerhondje boasts having a medium length, close lying coat that can be either straight of slightly wavy in texture.
-They have a well-developed, finer undercoat with the hair on a dog's head, the front of their legs and feet being shorter than on the rest of the body.
-Tails are well feathered as are the backs of a dog's legs, but not below the hocks.
-The accepted breed colour is as follows:
+When it comes to their coat the Kooikerhondje boasts having a medium length close lying coat that can be either straight of slightly wavy in texture.
+They have a well-developed finer undercoat with the hair on a dog's head the front of their legs and feet being shorter than on the rest of the body.
+Tails are well feathered as are the backs of a dog's legs but not below the hocks.
+The accepted breed colours for Kennel Club registration are as follows:

 Dogs should have a nice white blaze and they can also have a few black hairs in their coat as well as a black tail ring which is acceptable under their breed standard.

-The Kooikerhondje is an intelligent dog and they love nothing better than to please which in short means that in the right hands, they are highly trainable and they thoroughly enjoy the one-to-one attention they are given during training sessions.
-However, Kooikers need to be handled gently, yet firmly so they understand who is the alpha dog.
+The Kooikerhondje is an intelligent dog and they love nothing better than to please which in short means that in the right hands they are highly trainable and they thoroughly enjoy the one-to-one attention they are given during training sessions.
+However Kooikers need to be handled gently yet firmly so they understand who the alpha dog is in a household.
 It's important for these dogs to know who they can look to for direction and guidance or they might take on a more dominant role which can make them harder to handle.
-Like many other breeds, they are quite sensitive by nature and as such they do not respond well to any sort of harsh correction or heavier handed training methods.
+Like many other breeds they are quite sensitive by nature and as such they do not respond well to any sort of harsh correction or heavier handed training methods.
 They do answer very well to positive reinforcement which always brings the best out of these clever dogs.

 The key to successfully training a Kooiker is to make their training sessions as interesting as possible and to avoid too much repetition which can make it harder to keep a dog focussed on what they are being asked to do.
 Shorter more interesting training sessions tend to work a lot better than longer more repetitive ones when training a Kooikerhondje.